gdavida/fenrir/lesson_plans/week_03/day_01.md

 ---

+# Homework: A

+If we're going to make use of ActiveRecord, we'll need to become more comfortable with the ActiveRecord methods.
+Clone and set up the BugTracker thus far (don't worry about forking it) and create some records.
+Then try out the ActiveRecord methods listed in the issue.

+---

+# Homework: B

+Add a `Researcher` model, with `name` (string) and `age` (integer) columns.
+They'll need to be in their own table.
+Tomorrow we'll get our insects and our researchers talking.

+---

-# Homework
+# Homework: C

 Add a database backing to your class.
 Go the long way and follow the steps outlined here.
 From tomorrow onward, we'll have some convenient starter projects to use (how much of a pain would it be if we had to do this every time?).

----

-# Homework

-Additionally, if we're going to make use of ActiveRecord, we'll need to become more comfortable with the ActiveRecord methods.
-Clone and set up the BugTracker thus far (don't worry about forking it) and create some records.
-Then try out the ActiveRecord methods listed in the issue.

 ---
 # Tomorrow and Beyond
 ![](http://www.coolwallpapers.org/photo/54869/Insects_Wallpapers-3.jpg)